buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 ## Continuing Study

-As we wrap up, I'd like to give a brief shoutout here to [SuttaCentral](https://suttacentral.net/){:target="_blank"} and the [Taishō Shinshū Daizōkyō Text Database (SAT 2015)](https://21dzk.l.u-tokyo.ac.jp/SAT/satdb2015.php?lang=en) which host a _very_ large number of canonical Buddhist texts in Chinese -- most of which have yet to be translated into English.
+As we wrap up, I'd like to give a brief shoutout here to [SuttaCentral](https://suttacentral.net/){:target="_blank"} and the [Taishō Shinshū Daizōkyō Text Database (SAT 2015)](https://21dzk.l.u-tokyo.ac.jp/SAT/satdb2015.php?lang=en){:target="_blank"} which host a _very_ large number of canonical Buddhist texts in Chinese -- most of which have yet to be translated into English.

-  一路順利!
+祝你一路順利!